aharris856/encryption/README.md

 # encryption
+	PLEASE NOTE This Encryption project in my opinion is not as good as my newer one.
+I am leaving this one up but for a cleaner written and much more interesting algorithm thats more optimized please see my BETTER - Encryptor Project/repository

 fun encryption program i made.
 You can use the encryptor class file and run it from something you write if you want, the run Encrypt is just a GUI file that uses the Encryptor file.
 If you run the runEncrypt it should create a gui that lets you chooes to enctrypt text, encrypt a file, or do an even harder encrypt on a file! i just made it for